Bairnsdale: Cemetery

 Frederick Jones was the earliest of the squatters in the Bairnsdale Shire.
 Jones had previously been a school teacher in Castlereagh Street, Sydney.
-In the early 1840s Jones joined one of the early pastoralists in the Gippsland area, William Odell Raymond, at Omeo—he was traveling south from the Wellington area where he owned land on the Macquarie River across the border in New South Wales.
+In the early 1840s Jones joined one of the early pastoralists in the Gippsland area, William Odell Raymond, at Omeo—he was travelling south from the Wellington area where he owned land on the Macquarie River across the border in New South Wales.
 They arrived at the Mitchell River crossing on 20 June 1842.
 Once in the region Jones decided to take up the area of Lucknow.
-He named it such, in contrast to the other settlers Frederick Taylor and John M. Loughnan who had taken up Lindenow—the reason being that Jones had left Sydney a poor man and he felt auspicious about his new life and hence felt his 'luck' was on the ascendancy.
+He named it such, in contrast to the other settlers Frederick Taylor and John M. Loughnan who had taken up Lindenow—the reason being that Jones had left Sydney a poor man and he felt auspicious about his new life and hence felt his luck was on the ascendancy.

-In 1848 John Archer who was a retired sea-captain was appointed manager of Lucknow Station.
-Jones traveled back to New South Wales to visit his run on the Murrumbidgee River.
-Archer had been a master on the Letitia which operated between Sydney and Hobart and, later, traded cattle between Port Albert and Hobart.
+In 1848 John Archer, a retired sea-captain, was appointed manager of Lucknow Station.
+Jones travelled back to New South Wales to visit his run on the Murrumbidgee River.
+Archer had been a master on Letitia, which operated between Sydney and Hobart, and later traded cattle between Port Albert and Hobart.
 In 1845 Archer married a young girl named Eliza and brought her to Gippsland, settling at Lucknow in 1847.
-Eliza died in childbirth and her grave's headstone can still be seen to this day by the roadside on Crooke Street, East Bairnsdale.
+Eliza died in childbirth and her grave's headstone can still be seen by the roadside on Crooke Street, East Bairnsdale.

-The monument is not on the original burial position, several house blocks to the west, and has been moved down the street as houses have been built.
-It is thought that this headstone is the only remaining evidence that there was indeed a cemetery in this general area in the 1800s.
-The inscription on the headstone reads 'Sown in weakness, to be raised in power'.
+The monument is not at the original burial position, several house blocks to the west; it has been moved down the street as houses have been built.
+It is thought that this headstone is the only remaining evidence that there was a cemetery in this general area in the 1800s.
+The inscription on the headstone reads "Sown in weakness, to be raised in power".